A Real-time Dyson Expansion Scheme: Efficient Inclusion of Dynamical Correlations in Non-equilibrium Spectral Properties: Derivation of the RT-DE Equations of Motion with the second Born self-energy

 We are now left with the following set of equations,

-The off-diagonal HF-GKBA scheme works by first performing a time evolution of $G(t,t)$.
-Using the time diagonal components in equation \eqref{rt-DE} for each value of $t'$ we can time-step in the $t$ variable in the range $t'<t<T_{\mathrm{max}}$.
+The RT-DE scheme works by first performing a time evolution of $G(t,t)$.
+Using the time diagonal components in equation \eqref{RT-DE} for each value of $t'$ we can time-step in the $t$ variable in the range $t'<t<T_{\mathrm{max}}$.
 We have the following initial conditions for each $t'$,

 For the lesser component we have the following equation of motion,

 Following the same steps as for the retarded component we have,

 Similarly for the derivative with respect to $\mathcal{U}(t,t')$ we have,